| Title: | Stack and Reshape Datasets After Splitting Concatenated Values |

 structure

-creates as many columns as the maximum length of the resulting
+"compact" creates as many columns as the maximum length of the resulting

 split.
 This is the most useful general-case application of this function.

-When the input is numeric, "expanded"
+When the input is numeric, "expanded" creates as many columns as the

 maximum value of the input data.
 This is most useful when converting to

-mode = "binary"
+mode = "binary".

-data.frame
+data.frame or data.table.

 fixed

-When structure = "expanded"
+When structure = "expanded" or structure = "list", it is possible to

 supply a a regular expression containing the characters to split on.
 For

-, you can set sep = ",|;|\|"
+example, to split on ",", ";", or "|", you can set sep = ",|;|\|" or

-to split on any of those characters.
+sep = "[,;|]", and fixed = FALSE to split on any of those characters.

 This is more of a "legacy" or "convenience" wrapper function encompassing

-and cSplit_e()
+and cSplit_e().

 Ananda Mahto

 ## Load some data temp <- head(concat.test) # Split up the second column, selecting by column number concat.split(temp, 2) # ... or by name, and drop the offensive first column concat.split(temp, "Likes", drop = TRUE) # The "Hates" column uses a different separator concat.split(temp, "Hates", sep = ";", drop = TRUE) ## Not run: # You'll get a warning here, when trying to retain the original values concat.split(temp, 2, mode = "value", drop = TRUE) ## End(Not run) # Try again.
 Notice the differing number of resulting columns concat.split(temp, 2, structure = "expanded", mode = "value", type = "numeric", drop = TRUE) # Let's try splitting some strings...
+Same syntax concat.split(temp, 3, drop = TRUE) # Strings can also be split to binary representations concat.split(temp, 3, structure = "expanded", type = "character", fill = 0, drop = TRUE) # Split up the "Likes column" into a list variable; retain original column head(concat.split(concat.test, 2, structure = "list", drop = FALSE)) # View the structure of the output to verify # that the new column is a list; note the # difference between "Likes" and "Likes_list". str(concat.split(temp, 2, structure = "list", drop = FALSE))## Load some data temp <- head(concat.test) # Split up the second column, selecting by column number concat.split(temp, 2) # ... or by name, and drop the offensive first column concat.split(temp, "Likes", drop = TRUE) # The "Hates" column uses a different separator concat.split(temp, "Hates", sep = ";", drop = TRUE) ## Not run: # You'll get a warning here, when trying to retain the original values concat.split(temp, 2, mode = "value", drop = TRUE) ## End(Not run) # Try again.
+Notice the differing number of resulting columns concat.split(temp, 2, structure = "expanded", mode = "value", type = "numeric", drop = TRUE) # Let's try splitting some strings...
 Same syntax concat.split(temp, 3, drop = TRUE) # Strings can also be split to binary representations concat.split(temp, 3, structure = "expanded", type = "character", fill = 0, drop = TRUE) # Split up the "Likes column" into a list variable; retain original column head(concat.split(concat.test, 2, structure = "list", drop = FALSE)) # View the structure of the output to verify # that the new column is a list; note the # difference between "Likes" and "Likes_list". str(concat.split(temp, 2, structure = "list", drop = FALSE))

-The default splitting method for concat.split
+The default splitting method for concat.split.
+Formerly based on

-but presently a simple wrapper around cSplit()
+read.concat() but presently a simple wrapper around cSplit().

-concat.split.compact(data, split.col, sep = ",", drop = FALSE, fixed = TRUE, ...)
+concat.split.compact(data, split.col, sep = ",", drop = FALSE, fixed = TRUE, ...)concat.split.compact(data, split.col, sep = ",", drop = FALSE, fixed = TRUE, ...)

 data |